Samuel Sáiz

 Samuel Sáiz Alonso (born 22 January 1991) is a Spanish professional footballer who plays as an attacking midfielder or a forward for Turkish club Eyüpspor.

 He spent most of his career in the Spanish lower leagues, amassing Segunda División totals of 165 games and 23 goals with Huesca and Girona after signing with the former club at the age of 24.
-In La Liga, he appeared in 11 matches for Getafe over two separate spells and eight for Girona, and also spent one and a half years in the English Championship with Leeds United.
+In La Liga, he appeared in 11 matches for Getafe over two separate spells and eight for Girona, and also spent a year and a half in the English Championship with Leeds United.

 Club career

 Real Madrid

 Born in Madrid, Sáiz arrived in Real Madrid's youth system at the age of eight.
 He made his senior debut late into 2008–09 – one game – as the B team competed in the Segunda División B. In the following season, spent in the same level, he contributed more solidly, but they could only rank in eighth position, thus failing to reach the promotion playoff stage.

 For the 2010–11 campaign, Sáiz was loaned to Sevilla FC's reserves also in division three, in a season-long move.
 In the following transfer window, however, he returned to Real Madrid, being assigned to its C side in the Tercera División.